-I recently graduated from Birmingham City University with a degree in landscape architecture.
+I graduated from Birmingham City University with a degree in landscape architecture.
 LDA Design marks the beginning of a hopefully long and fruitful career designing spaces for all to enjoy.

 My final project at university focused on urban regeneration, transforming a dilapidated area of post-industrial Birmingham into a cultural oasis.
 I also took part in a voluntary urban woodland project aimed at engaging young locals.
 I have travelled the length and breadth of the US, during which time I constructed a garden labyrinth for a family who were interested in outdoor meditation.